juaml/junifer/docs/extending/parcellations.rst

 jobs directory (i.e. where Junifer will create submit files, logs directory and so on).
-For simplicity, you may just want to use absolute paths to avoid confusion, yet using relative paths is likely a better way to make your pipeline directory/repository more portable.
+For simplicity, you may just want to use absolute paths to avoid confusion, yet using relative paths is likely a better way to make your pipeline directory/repository more portable and therefore more reproducible for others.
 Really, once you understand how these paths are interpreted by Junifer, it is quite easy.